-In 2016, the Michigan Department of Environmental, Great Lakes and Energy approved GLWA's Surface Water Intake Protection plans for the Lake Huron water intake.
-The plan has seven elements: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation and public education activities.
-GLWA is in the process of updating the plan which should be completed by September 2021.
-If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313 926-8102).
+In 2021, the Michigan Department of Environmental, Great Lakes and Energy approved GLWA's Surface Water Intake Protection plans for the Lake Huron water intake.
+The plan has seven elements: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation, and public education activities.
+If you would like to know more information about the Source Water Assessment report, please, contact GLWA at (313 926-8102).

 The City of Imlay City and the Great Lakes Water Authority are committed to safeguarding our water supply and delivering the highest quality drinking water to protect public health.
 The State and EPA require us to test our water on a regular basis to ensure its safety.
-The City of Imlay City met all the monitoring and reporting requirements for 2020.
 Every customer will not be mailed a copy of this report.
-If you would like to know more information about your drinking water or a copy of this report please, visit our website www.imlaycity.org or contact your water department (810) 724-2135, Ed Priehs, epriehs@imlaycity.org
+If you would like to know more information about your drinking water or a copy of this report, please, visit our website www.imlaycity.org or contact your water department (810) 724-2135, Ed Priehs, epriehs@imlaycity.org

-2020 Lake Huron Regulated Detected Contaminants Table
+2021 Lake Huron Regulated Detected Contaminants Table

-2020 Inorganic Ch emicals - A nnual M /lonitoring g at Plant Finished T ар Regulated Contaminant Test Date Unit Health Goal MCLG Allowed Level MCL Highest Level Detected Range of Detection Violation Major Sources in Drinking Water Fluoride 3-10-2020 ppm 4 4 0.72 n/a no Erosion of natural deposit; Water additive, which promotes strong teeth; Discharge from fertilizer and aluminum factories.
-Nitrate 3-10-2020 ppm 10 10 0.30 n/a no Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
-Barium 5-16-17 ppm 2 2 0.01 n/a no Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+2021 Inorganic C 2021 Inorganic Chemicals - Annual Monitoring at Plant Finished Tap Regulated Contaminant Test Date Unit Health Goal MCLG Allowed Level MCL Highest Level Detected Range of Detection Violation Major Sources in Drinking Water Fluoride 04/13/2021 ppm 4 4 0.62 n/a no Erosion of natural deposit; Water additive, which promotes strong teeth; Discharge from fertilizer and aluminum factories.
+Nitrate 04/13/2021 ppm 10 10 0.31 n/a no Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+Barium 05-16-2017 ppm 2 2 0.01 n/a no Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.